vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Get-vRLIGroup.md

 Get-vRLIGroup -authProvider vidm
 ```

-This example gets a list groups assigned using the Identity Manager authenitcation provider
+This example gets a list groups assigned using the Identity Manager authentication provider

 ### Example 2